jh3y/jhey.dev/developer-notes.md

 - Straight forward.
 Need JSX/React to use Storybook though :sad:.
 - Gotta set up slug pages that make a request based on the slug or ID of the sanity post?
 Should be slug.
 But that feels a little brittle for some reason...

+## Astro and RSS is a PitA if you have Markdown on a CMS...
+- Do it with Node???
+- Trick is to use something like posts.xml.js but use ReactDom and React.createElement to reuse your other Markdown processing techniques...

 ## DONE::
 - ~~Social footer icons [ Mastodon, Twitter, Instagram, etc. from current ]~~
 - Use Hero Icons